 Secondary lymphoedema is an acquired disorder that results from obstruction or damage to the lymphatic system.
 Affected individuals experience swelling due to the accumulation of lymph in the affected area.
 Secondary lymphoedema is an acquired condition resulting in damage to or obstruction of previously normal lymphatic vessels and channels.
 There are many causes and the most common causes are:

-* Surgery (e.g. the removal of lymph nodes due to cancer-patients are
+- Surgery (e.g. the removal of lymph nodes due to cancer-patients are at lifelong risk)

 As with all medical conditions, correct diagnosis makes correct treatment possible.
 It is very important to consult with a doctor if swelling develops suddenly.
 In some cases, the diagnosis and cause are very clear, and no special tests required.
 However, sometimes special testing is needed.
 The following are a few of the tests available.